Polly Klaas

 In 2019, a contact informed me that they were interviewed by the FBI for seven hours in 2006.
 They stated the interview was as much about Polly Klaas as JonBenet Ramsey.
 The FBI played numerous recorded calls from 2001 wherein I discussed Klaas in depth with an informant.
 The FBI stated that I had discussed details of Klaas with her killer in multiple conversations.
 I have a message for the FBI and Polly Klaas's killer.

 (JMK) 10/01/23 - On the night of October 1st 1993, in Petaluma California, twelve year old Polly Klaas had invited her two best friends, Kate McLean and Gillian Pelham, to her house for a sleepover.
 Meanwhile, Richard Allen Davis was under the impression that Klaas would be alone in her bedroom that night and would be his for the easy taking.
 He presented himself at her bedroom window and entered.
-Much to his surprise, there were several young girls in the bedroom with Klaas.
+Much to his surprise, there were two young girls in the bedroom with Klaas.
 It was said that he called out, "Which one of you is Polly Klaas?"
-Either way, Davis went to Klaas and held a knife to her throat.
-He exited with her through the bedroom window he had entered, leaving her friends behind who were, at that point, eyewitnesses to the abduction of Polly Klaas.
+Davis bound and blindfolded Polly's friends, Kate and Gillian.
+He then exited with Polly through the bedroom window he had entered, with a knife held to her throat, leaving her friends Kate and Gillian behind who were, at that point, eyewitnesses to the abduction of Polly Klaas.

 In 2006, authorities tried to prove that I had had a correspondence with Davis over the years.
 His prison cell at San Quentin was turned upside down as authorities searched it in an attempt to find any letters or other evidence that I had sent mail to him.
 Authorities were seeking to uncover the contents of the alleged correspondence between Davis and me.
 Davis was very displeased with all of this.
 He expressed in interviews, in and around that time, that he wished I would be 'popped', which is street gang jargon for 'shot in the head' - quite a strong reaction to a person who was only somewhat responsible for his prison cell being tossed.